Toggle mobile menu visibility

 • Footpath connecting the Marriott's Way and Broadland Country Park

-The need for this project was originally identified in the West Broadland GI Project Plan 2018, and was brought forward due to local development pressure from both housing and the Northern Distributor Road.
-This is an important project which improves access to green space for the local community, it also enhances connections to key strategic GI sites such as Broadland Country Park and Marriott’s Way.
+The need for this project was originally identified in the West Broadland GI Project Plan 2018, and was brought forward due to local development pressure from both housing and the NDR.
+This is an important project which improves access to green space for the local community, it also enhances connections to key strategic GI sites such as Broadland Country Park and Marriott's Way.

 The project also aligns with policies and projects within the Drayton Neighbourhood Plan which seeks to enhance and expand the network of footpaths around Drayton, as well as improving access to Drayton Drewray which lies just to the north of Thorpe Marriott, across the route of the NDR.